gosuimg/gosu-libwebp/README.md

 ## License

-Copyright (c) 2016 MICHII Shunsuke.
+Copyright (c) 2023 GosuImg.
 All rights reserved.

 This library is released under The BSD 2-Clause License.
 See [LICENSE](./LICENSE).